 Will they be perfect pets - toilet-trained, friendly, social with people and kids, happy to be home alone, great with cats etc?

 Primarily, we take in dogs that need help and have often been through a lot in their lives.
 Just the same as humans, certain experiences leave an imprint on their behavior or personalities.
 This can be changed with dog behavioral knowledge and commitment to training in most cases.
 But Rescue dogs sometimes require more work then say, the "blank slate" of a puppy.
-If you are looking for a dog that needs to fit specific requirements, please do consult an accredited breeder.
+If you are looking for a dog that needs to fit specific requirements, feel free to message us for a recommendation as to an ethical breeder.
 Receiving a puppy will ensure you will be able to train it to meet your specific needs.

 Do you work with the dogs prior to adopting them out?